 Japan's population pyramid has two peaks: one for baby boomers (born 1947 to 1949) and another for their children (born 1971 to 1974).
-Baby boomers became 65 years or older in 2015, entering the "early-stage elderly" phase, and will be 75 years or older, entering the "later-stage elderly" phase, in 2025.
-The Ministry of Health, Labour and Welfare predicts that by 2025, the elderly population will account for 30% of the total population (with those aged 75 and over making up 18%) in what is termed a "super-aged society."
-The rapid progression of aging is expected to significantly alter social structures and systems, raising concerns about the sharp increase in social security costs, including medical and long-term care expenses-a phenomenon projected for 2025.
+By 2015, all baby boomers had entered the early elderly stage (age 65 and over), and ten years later, they would reach the late elderly stage (age 75 and over).
+The rapid pace of aging is expected to significantly reshape social structures and systems, raising concerns about a sharp increase in social security costs, including medical and long-term care expenses.